Dimension is polynomial in height for posets with planar cover graphs: Introduction

 To date, the best lower bound for the maximum dimension of a height~$h$ poset with a planar cover graph is $2h-2$, and this bound comes from the ``double wheel'' construction given in~\cite{JMW_Planar_Posets}, and illustrated here in Figure~\ref{fig:double-wheel}.
 To avoid clutter, we do not show arrowheads in our figures.
 Instead, we indicate directions using color and accompanying narrative.
 In this figure, the black edges are oriented in each individual wheel from outside to inside.
 The elements of $\{a_1,\dots,a_n\}$ are minimal elements so the red edges are oriented ``left-to-right'' and the blue edges are oriented ``right-to-left.''

 Requiring that the diagram of a poset $P$ is planar is a stronger restriction than requiring that the cover graph of $P$ is planar.
-Recall that in the \emph{diagram}: elements are drawn as distinct points in the plane, and each cover relation $a \leq b$ in $P$ is represented by a curve from $a$ to $b$ going upwards.
 Accordingly among posets that have planar cover graphs, some but not all also have planar order diagrams.
 Among the class of posets with planar diagrams, Joret, Micek and Wiechert~\cite{JMW_Planar_Posets} showed that $\dim(P)\leq 192h+96$ when $P$ has height~$h$.

 The remainder of this paper is organized as follows.
 In the next section, we prove three reductions to simpler problems, and we give essential background material.
 The proof of Theorem~\ref{thm:main} is given in the following two sections, and we close with brief comments on challenging open problems that remain.